krypt0k1/CryptographyProjects/README.md

 An initialization vector (IV) or starting variable (SV) is data that is used by several modes to randomize the encryption and hence to produce distinct ciphertexts even if the same plaintext is encrypted multiple times.

 An initialization vector has different security requirements than a key, so the IV usually does not need to be secret.
-However, in most cases, it is important that an initialization vector is never reused under the same key.
+However, in most cases, an initialization vector must be never reused under the same key.
 For CBC and CFB, reusing an IV leaks some information about the first block of plaintext, and about any common prefix shared by the two messages.
-For OFB and CTR, reusing an IV completely destroys security.
+For OFB and CTR, reusing an IV destroys security.

-In CBC mode, the IV must, in addition, be unpredictable at encryption time; in particular, the (previously) common practice of re-using the last ciphertext block of a message as the IV for the next message is insecure.
+In CBC mode, the IV must also be unpredictable at encryption time; in particular, the (previously) common practice of re-using the last ciphertext block of a message as the IV for the next message is insecure.

 We recommend using pkcs11.Session.generate_random() to create a quality IV.